Rafael Merry del Val: Cardinal Secretary of State

+Historian Jean Meyer has remarked Merry del Valls' reactionary and anti-Judaic views.
+Merry del Val was convinced of the irreconcilable hostility between Christians and Jews, and he also believed that Jews committed ritual murders against Christians.
+As Secretary of the Congregation of the Holy Office, on 2 April 1928 he ordered the abolition of the Opus sacerdotale Amici Israel.

-After the death of Benedict XV (22 January 1922), Merry del Val was retained by Pius XI in the role of Secretary of the Holy Office.
-This post he held until 26 February 1930, when he died unexpectedly in Vatican City, aged 64, during an operation for appendicitis.
+After the death of Benedict XV (22 January 1922), Merry del Val was retained by Pius XI in the role of Secretary of the Holy Office, which he held until 26 February 1930, when he died unexpectedly in Vatican City, aged 64, during an operation for appendicitis.
 The funeral took place in St Peter's Basilica on 3 March 1930 and the Cardinal was buried in the crypt.
 On 31 July 1931, a new tomb, gift of the Spanish government, was dedicated by Cardinal Eugenio Pacelli, the future Pope Pius XII.

 Veneration

-The cause of Merry del Val's canonization was introduced on 26 February 1953, under the pontificate of Pope Pius XII.
-He therefore has the honorific title, Servant of God.
+The cause of Merry del Val's canonization was introduced on 26 February 1953 under the pontificate of Pope Pius XII.
+He therefore has the honorific title Servant of God.